-In Tasmania a higher distance based charge (Tariff 2) is charged between 8 pm and 6 am on weekdays and all day on weekends and public holidays.
+In Tasmania a higher distance based charge (Tariff 2) is charged between 8pm and 6am on weekdays and all day on weekends and public holidays.
 This charge is approximately 20 per cent higher than Tariff 1.
-DIER notes that "This increase in fares leads to a corresponding increase in driver revenue, which may serve to offset the negative aspects of working at less attractive times"6.
+DIER notes that "This increase in fares leads to a corresponding increase in driver revenue, which may serve to offset the negative aspects of working at less attractive times".

 In NSW, a night time surcharge is charged rather than a broader Tariff 2 as applies in Tasmania.
-The Independent Pricing and Regulator Tribunal (IPART - the body responsible for regulated taxi fares in NSW) noted that that rationale for the night time surcharge is:
+The Independent Pricing and Regulator Tribunal (IPART - the body responsible for regulating taxi fares in NSW) noted that that rationale for the night time surcharge is: